djanderson/docs/mst/backup-types.md

 The two types of backups are binary backups and logical backups.
 Full backups are version-specific binary backups which, when combined with WAL, allow consistent recovery to a point in time (PITR).
-Logical backups can be taken using the `pg_dump` command.
+You can create a logical backup with the `pg_dump` command.

 ## Differences between logical and binary backups